mwlon/pcodec/pco/README.md

 (as long as the overall chunk has >2k or so)
 * less bloat by omitting metadata that the wrapping format must retain

+## Important API Note

+In some places, pco methods accept a destination (either W: Write or &mut [T: NumberLike]).
+If pco returns an error, the pco struct's state should be unaffected, but the destination may have been modified.

 ## Advanced

 ### Custom Data Types